Dan0sz/host-analytics-locally/readme.txt

 == Changelog ==

 = 2.0.1 =
 Refactored code for includes to increase compatibility.
 Code optimizations.
 Renamed tasks to reflect code and name changes.
+Changed menu slug to reflect name changes.

 = 2.0.0 =
 Finally rid of the ugly versioning.
 Added settings link to plugins overview.